vijaysr4/rain_path_task/README.md

 ### Task Description

-* **Virtual Staining**: Replace chemical H\&E staining with a computational approach, generating realistic H\&E images from unstained tissue scans.
+* **Virtual Staining**: Replace chemical H\&E staining with a computational approach, generating realistic images from stained tissue scans.

 ### Challenges
 Compute power: Trained the entire model in `NVIDIA RTX A5000` with `23 GB VRAM`.
 So as a result had to simplify the UNet, IO resolution `512 -> 256`, batch size etc